01. Introduction to Go

 βββ helper.go

-is a special directory: code inside isnβt meant to be imported by external modules.helper/
+main.gois the entry point.internal/is a special directory: code inside isnβt meant to be imported by external modules.helper/is for organizing reusable code.

-vs. Modules π€
+GOPATH vs. Modules π€

-Previously, all Go code lived inside GOPATH
+Previously, all Go code lived inside GOPATH.
+Modules offer:

 - Version control: Specify dependency versions.